 It is encouraging to see many professional athletes beginning to create social media sites to interact with their fans and websites to put up their biographies, their achievements and the projects they are working on, among other information.
-In the near future, it seems it will be so easy for anyone to learn more about any athlete that wins any major competition by simply combining their names into a URL address and seeing all the information they will need to know about them and all their sponsors in one place as well.
+In the near future, it seems it will be so easy for anyone to learn more about any athlete that wins a competition by combining their names into a URL address and seeing all the information they will need to know about them and all their sponsors in one place.

 1. It helps the athlete put up all the information about them in one single place.